ipfs/ipfs-desktop/README.md

 ### Where are my IPFS configuration and log files?

-You can open these files from the IPFS Desktop logo menu by selecting `Open Logs Directory` or `Open Configuration File` from the `Advanced` submenu.
+You can open these files from the IPFS logo menu by selecting `Open Logs Directory` or `Open Configuration File` from the `Advanced` submenu.
 Or, find them in your OS as follows:
 - **Mac:** `~/Library/Application Support/IPFS Desktop/`
 - **Windows:** `%appdata%/IPFS Desktop/`
 - **Linux:** `~/.config/IPFS Desktop/`